 So, together with his wife, Pope worked hard at encouraging positive reviews from those who have previously stayed at Coracle Cove.
 With actionable insights, he also re-branded the business (including the Coracle Cove website and logo) in order to reflect more of what guests loved about the property – and less of what didn’t really matter.

 Pope also took customer testimonials from other online review aggregators and travel sites in order to share positive guest experiences at Coracle Cove.
 “For instance,” he said, “I took testimonials like our Lonely Planet writeup – ‘The suite at this tranquil waterfront property is almost at sea level, giving you immediate access to a truly special private deck overlooking the glistening brine’ – and placed it at the top of my site in a more visible position.”

 The results of Pope’s efforts cannot be denied.
 Right now, Coracle Cove’s TripAdvisor listing ranks fourth among all B&Bs in Sechelt, BC, with 87 reviews and an aggregated online rating of 5 stars out of 5.
 The property won a TripAdvisor Certificate of Excellence this 2013, and was featured recently on CKNW as one of the best BC spring getaways.
 Most importantly, Pope’s bookings have increased by 42 percent from his previous three-year average – and, compared to 2012, this year’s bookings are up by 65 percent.

 Is your business on TripAdvisor?
 In what ways are you taking advantage of the online travel reviews aggregator?
 Let us know by leaving a comment in the section below!
-Meanwhile, you can follow the rest of the RT Best Practices series by searching our blog for all posts tagged with “RT Best Practices.”

 (Image credit: Coracle Cove)